The ruins of Highland House on the southeast coast of South Caicos

 The Seven Stars Resort on Grace Bay Beach, Providenciales.

-The Turks and Caicos Islands continue to attract investors and financial institutions due to a flourishing tourism industry, opportunities for real estate investment and development, and tax advantages.
-In addition, the islands enjoy a stable political and economic climate, and a location in close proximity to the United States.
+The Turks and Caicos Islands attracts investors and financial institutions for several reasons.
+The country boasts a flourishing tourism industry (see Tourism Statistics), opportunities for real estate investment and development, and tax advantages.
+In addition, the islands enjoy a stable political and economic climate due to their status as a British Overseas Territory, and a location in close proximity to the United States.

-Although the Turks and Caicos offers plenty of opportunities for investment and financial transactions, it’s important to follow local regulations.
-It’s recommended that investors seek legal assistance and advice to help you navigate the local regulatory environment..
+Investments and financial transactions in the Turks and Caicos must abide by local regulations.
+It’s recommended that investors seek legal assistance and advice on navigating the local regulatory environment.

 General Investing Overview